harmonherring/MASA-Comm/README.md

 # MASA-Comm
-Contains communication source files for the MASA project
+Contains communication source files and setup instructions for the MASA project